 The State of Lower-Middle Market Credit: Two Major Bank Failures, Rising Interest Rates, and a Looming Recession

 Against this backdrop, CEOs and prospective acquirors of SMBs understandably have a lot of questions about their banking partners, their ability to secure loans, and the terms under which they may be able to do so.

-To get us up to speed on the state of lower-middle-market credit in North America, I'm joined today by Anthony Rodriguez and ^Searchfunder member of Avidbank, who walk us through what has changed, the "new normal", and what it all means for entrepreneurs and CEOs running (or seeking to acquire) a small business.
+To get us up to speed on the state of lower-middle-market credit in North America, I'm joined today by Anthony Rodriguez and ^redacted of Avidbank, who walk us through what has changed, the "new normal", and what it all means for entrepreneurs and CEOs running (or seeking to acquire) a small business.

+The State of Lower-Middle Market Credit: Two Major Bank Failures, Rising Interest Rates, and a Looming Recession